 Louisiana Rambles, Exploring America’s Cajun and Creole Heartland by Ian McNulty breaks down all the fun adventures to be had in our fine state outside of The City.
 Ian is a well-known writer in NOLA with a beautiful and articulate way of drawing you into his experiences.

 Louisiana’s Comprehensive Plan for a Sustainable Coast published by the Coastal Protection and Restoration Authority of Louisiana.
-A master plan written in 2012 to save Louisiana’s coast from the sea.
+A master plan updated in 2017 from the 2012 plan to save Louisiana’s coast from the sea.

 New Orleans, The Underground Guide, A Music and Art focused Guidebook… (and the title goes on and on)by Michael Patrick Welch is not only jam packed with great advice on where to go and what to do, but is a fun-tastic, quirky read all on its own.
 You just need to see this one for yourself!